In today’s competitive professional landscape, maximizing billable hours is a top priority for individuals and businesses across various industries.

 - Delegation is key: Delegate non-billable tasks that others can handle, whether within your team or by outsourcing to external resources.
 This allows you to focus on higher-value billable work while ensuring that essential non-billable tasks are still addressed.

 - Automate routine tasks: Identify repetitive and time-consuming non-billable activities that can be automated.
-Utilise technology tools, such as project management software, automation software, or scheduling tools, to streamline administrative tasks and reduce manual effort.
+Utilize technology tools, such as project management software, automation software, or scheduling tools, to streamline administrative tasks and reduce manual effort.

 By implementing these strategies, you can increase the proportion of billable work and improve your overall productivity.